krishnat01/krishnat01.github.io/_posts/2014-04-30-hank-quinlan-site-launched.md

 date: 2014-04-30
 ---

-"Hank Quinlan, Horrible Cop, Launches slly got around to putting this old website together.
+"yo yo yo Hank Quinlan, Horrible Cop, Launches slly got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.ite"